 R (Birks) v Commissioner of Police of the Metropolis EWHC 3041 (Admin)

 Leslie Thomas QC represented the Second Interested Party, Marcia Rigg-Samuel, in proceedings brought by a police officer in relation to the refusal of the Commissioner to consent to his resignation pending misconduct proceedings arising out of the death of Sean Rigg.
 The challenge to the decision failed.
 More information here.

 Leslie has been representing inhabitants of the island of Barbuda in several challenges against the state including a constitutional challenge against the government of Antigua in relation to the Barbudan’s rights to their land.
 A judicial review under the Antiguan Planning legislation and he has sought an injunction against the airport authorities in Antigua and Barbuda preventing the construction of an international airport.

 Leslie has been with Garden Court Chambers for most of his professional life.
 He started his legal career in a commercial set of chambers but soon realised his true passion was representing individuals whose civil liberties/human rights had been violated.

 As well as his extensive legal practice, he lectures widely to various organisations including coroners, universities, schools, pressure groups and non-profit organisations.
+Leslie is currently Professor of Law at Gresham College delivering his lecture series Death, The State and Human Rights.
 He is an advocacy trainer for the Inner Temple and organises and conducts training courses for solicitors, barristers and coroners.

 He has previously worked as a lecturer at the University of Westminster, Kingston University London and the Open Universities.